publicocean0/bon/README.md

 <b>Javascript library</b>

-This is a javascript library for serializing objects in BOP protocol. javascript don't know natively integer with 8,16,32,64 bits.
+This is a javascript library for serializing objects in BON notation. javascript don't know natively integer with 8,16,32,64 bits.
 The just number known in this language is Number that is a 64-bit floating point.
 This library permits to handle all the data types known  in other languages ( for example C , java , C# ....).
 In addition it permits to serialize also a set of bits , dates, regular expressions, binary blobs.